-[See Mental Health Support on page 65, and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page 34 and Dating Violence on page 44.]
+[See Mental Health Support on page 68, and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page Error!
+Bookmark not defined. and Dating Violence on page 46.]

 Course Credit (Secondary Grade Levels Only)

 A student at any grade level enrolled in a high school course will earn credit for the course only if the final grade is 70 or above.
 For a two-part (two-semester, 1-credit course), the student's grades from both halves (semesters) will be averaged and credit will be awarded if the combined average is 70 or above.
 If the student's combined average is less than 70, the student will be awarded credit only for the half (semester) with the passing grade.